EmilDohne/PhotoshopAPI/README.md

 SIMD instructions to leverage all the computing power your computer can afford.

 As the feature set increases this will keep being one of the key requirements.
-For detailed benchmarks running on a variety of different configurations please visit the [docs](https://photoshopapi.readthedocs.io/)
+For detailed benchmarks please visit the [docs](https://photoshopapi.readthedocs.io/)

 Below you can find some of the benchmarks comparing the PhotoshopAPI ('PSAPI') against Photoshop in read/write performance